iamvyk/Sample/README.md

 ### Why Concurrency Is Used

-- Each API call takes ~2–4 seconds
+- Each API call takes 2-4 seconds
-- 600 permits sequentially = ~30–40 minutes
+- 600 permits sequentially takes 30-40 minutes
-- Regulation windows require faster processing

 ### Why Concurrency Is Limited

 When concurrency is too high (e.g. semaphore = 10+):

 - Requests are accepted by BAMS
-- Responses slow down significantly
+- Responses slow down
 - Latency increases due to server-side queuing or throttling

 This behaviour is known as **API backpressure**.